resume

 August 06, 20242 min read

-Perhaps the most dreaded part of any job application or resume is talking about your personal life.
-You want to come across as a professional but at the same time, you don’t want to be seen as a robot, so how do you avoid that?
+Perhaps one of the most uncomfortable parts of any job application or resume is discussing your personal life.
+You want to come across as professional but not robotic—so how can you strike the right balance?

-Many people feel like their personal lives and their careers are separate entities that should remain private.
-While that is probably true, there is no getting around this question, whether it is on a job application or in an interview, so you might as well have answers handy.
+Many people feel that their personal lives and careers are separate and should remain private.
+While that might be true, you can’t avoid this question, whether it's on a job application or during an interview, so it’s best to be prepared with thoughtful answers.

 • Baseball